keeper013/Oasis.DynamicFilter/readme.md

 EndsWith | entity property string ends with filter property string NotEndsWith | entity property string does not end with filter property string

 For filtering a string type with a string type, the default operator is configurable by the parameter of *FilterBuilder* constrctor.
-If ignored, the default value is false, and the operator will be *Equal*, or else if set to true, then the default value will be *Contains*, which means property string of entity contains property string of filter.
+If ignored, the default value is StringOperator.Equality, or else if set according to the input string operator.
 This parameter will help simply the registration code for certain systems if their most search cases need to filter entities with a partial of the property value.
 With *new FilterBuilder(true)*, developers won't have to specify *FilterByStringProperty(entity => entity.Value, StringOperator.Contains, filter.Value)* if there are really a lot of such cases.
+An input parameter of type StringOperator? is also available in method *IFilterBuilder.Register<TEntity, TFilter>* and *IFilterBuilder.Configure<TEntity, TFilter>* method, representing the default value of StringOperator when configuring filtering TEntity instances with a TFilter instance.
+If not specified or set to null, the default value will fall to the configuration on *FilterBuilder* constructor; if set to a not null value, this value will be used as the default StringOperator value which overwrites the *FilterBuilder* constrctor input parameter only for this filtering case.

 Note that case-insensitive option is not provided in this method, as it's not supported by Linq to SQL.
 ### Filter by Range